Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 - sufficient casing should be inserted so that when the pump is operating no part of the pump is exposed to open hole conditions

 - the bore does not pump fine particles or sand; entry via open hole conditions should be considered only when the stratum is known to be very stable

 - the casing is large enough to accommodate the pump proposed.

-On completion, the driller must send a copy of the drill log form to the Department of Natural Resources, Mines and Energy.
+On completion, the driller must send a copy of the drill log form to the Department of Regional Development, Manufacturing and Water.
 You should also ask your driller to provide you with a copy of the drill log form showing the details of depths, material penetrated, construction details and the supply obtained.

 Keep a copy of any drilling records so bore details can be retrieved to diagnose any future problems.
 You can access bore reports online using Queensland Globe.
 Check the help section for instructions.

 When a bore has been completed and before it is equipped, the available water supply should be tested for quality and quantity.

 Quick tests such as a conductivity test or a 'taste test' give an indication of the quality only and do not provide sufficient data to determine the overall suitability of the water for your needs.
 You should consider obtaining a complete water analysis from a private analyst.